Shahrukh & His Little Boy AbRam Re-create The Poster Of Zero! It's Adorable Beyond Words

 - The Secret Destination Of Tiswadi In Goa

-The Zero poster featuring Shahrukh Khan and Anushka Sharma won the audiences hearts as it looked like an ode to imperfections as SRK kissed Anushka's forehead and she's all happy and smiling in her wheelchair.
-The true emotions of love was on full display in the poster and now the Baadshah of Bollywood, Shahrukh Khan has re-created the poster with his cute little boy AbRam and the picture is a clear winner hands down!
+The Zero poster featuring Shahrukh Khan and Anushka Sharma won the audiences' hearts as it looked like an ode to imperfections as SRK kissed Anushka's forehead and she's all happy and smiling in her wheelchair.
+The true emotion of love was on full display in the poster and now the Baadshah of Bollywood, Shahrukh Khan has re-created the poster with his cute little boy AbRam and the picture is a clear winner, hands down!
 Check out the picture below...

 Shahrukh Khan & AbRam Re-create The Poster Of Zero!